You cannot copy content of this website, your IP is being recorded

 That is about as close as they get, from there the differences stack up.

-Zygomatic implants offer an alternative to traditional or “normal” dental implants, as it was created for patients who are dealing with an extreme absence of the maxillary bone.
+Zygomatic implants offer an alternative to traditional or “normal” dental implants, as it was created for patients who are dealing with an extreme absence of maxillary bone.
 Zygomatic dental implants do not need a grafting procedure completed beforehand either, unlike traditional dental implants, which means less time during your treatment to complete your dental implants.

 The zygomatic dental implant procedure was named after the bone in which the implant is surgically altered too, which is the zygomatic bone.
 This bone offers more density, and thickness and provides an anchor needed to carry the load of the implant.
 It is located at the upper and lateral portions of the face.